Most Wanted and Popular Windows 10/8.1/8/7 and Windows Vista Sidebar Gadgets for Real Geeks. Make your desktop come alive.

 Processor Queue Length

-running is called the processor queue.
+currently running is called the processor queue.
 The clearest symptom of a processor bottleneck is a sustained or recurring queue of more than two threads.
-Although queues
+Although

-are most likely to develop when the processor is very busy, they can develop when utilization is well below 90 percent.
-This can happen if requests for processor
+queues are most likely to develop when the processor is very busy, they can develop when utilization is well below 90 percent.
+This can happen if requests for

 The number of threads in the processor queue.
 Shows ready threads only, not threads that are running.
 Even multiprocessor computers have a single queue for